Azure/azure-sdk-for-c/sdk/samples/iot/README.md

 - *Executable:* `paho_iot_hub_pnp_component_sample`

-  This [sample](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/samples/iot/paho_iot_hub_pnp_component_sample.c) extends the IoT Hub Plug and Play Sample above to mimic a Temperature Controller.
-This sample connects the IoT Plug and Play enabled device (the Temerature Controller) with the Digital Twin Model ID (DTMI) detailed [here](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/samples/TemperatureController.json).
+  This [sample](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/samples/iot/paho_iot_hub_pnp_component_sample.c) extends the IoT Hub Plug and Play Sample above to mimic a Temperature Controller and connects the IoT Plug and Play enabled device (the Temperature Controller) with the Digital Twin Model ID (DTMI) detailed [here](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/samples/TemperatureController.json).
 If a timeout occurs while waiting for a message from the Azure IoT Explorer, the sample will continue.
 If 3 timeouts occur consecutively, the sample will disconnect.
 X509 self-certification is used.

-  This Temperature Controller is made up of the following sub-components:
+  This Temperature Controller is made up of the following components:

   - Device Info
   - [Temperature Sensor 1](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/samples/Thermostat.json)